 Before we proceed to the preparation methods, let us remind you that your cooking method affects the collard greens’ calories.
 Some methods may make the greens have higher calories due to other factors, such as extra ingredients if you have them in a soup.

 So, we urge you to sit down with your nutritionist and go through the best preparation methods, depending on your goals.
-Opt for methods like boiling if your goal is to shed pounds.
+Opt for methods like boiling or steaming if your goal is to shed pounds.
 But, again, pay attention to your preferences.

 Some people enjoy a stiff texture with their cruciferous vegetables.
 However, some like to have them soft.
 Be sure to let your nutritionist know or research the best preparation method for your preferences.